Flip Side Watersports reopens for the summer - Shelby County Reporter

 “For us the storms were a lot like COVID but in a different way,” Talbot said.
 “We basically had just reopned for the season.
 We had put all the final touches on everything and gotten the first week out of the way.
 We had our reopening and made modifications based on what we wanted to do the rest of the season.
 Then out of nowhere my wife and I watched the storms unfold on the news.
 We got out to the park later and realized how bad everything was.”

-As for many others, things were bad.
+As for many others affected by the storms, things were bad.

 Talbot said that he lost all of his boats and during the cleanup was finding them blown out in the woods or damaged beyond repair.
 All of the features at the park were destroyed or damaged including their aqua park and their cable control room.

 “After the storms passed the county and the state got a lot of their heavy equipment and their best guys and spent a month straight hauling off downed trees,” Talbot said.
 “We got all of the features back in and started doing repairs which took nearly two months.
-WE got our new building in place for our aqua park and are cable control room was repaired and reroofed.
+We got our new building in place for our aqua park and are cable control room was repaired and reroofed.
 It had shifted off its anchors, but luckily it was not destroyed.”

 The process was a grueling one, but Flip Side was able to reopen in time for Memorial Day weekend.
 Talbot said that he felt compelled to restore the park and reopen to the best of his ability because of the support from the community.